Joint Fire Science Program FY2027 Notice of Funding Opportunity

 Online Fire Trainings hosted by the University of Idaho

-The Student of Fire Initiative at the University of Idaho is offering four courses this spring: S-290, M-410, RX-310, and S-215.
+The Student of Fire Initiative at the University of Idaho is offering four courses this fall: S-290, M-410, RX-310, and S-215.
 All courses are administered online through the Wildland Fire Learning Portal.
 If you are interested in setting up a special session for any of these courses, or requesting the development of other courses, you can reach out to the Student of Fire Initiative at studentoffire@uidaho.edu.

 Learn more about the fire trainings and register.